 I also offer traditional assessments for the following:

 - Documentation for special accommodations (IEP, 504, standardized tests such as SAT, GRE, LSAT, MCAT, etc.)

 - Learning Disabilities (e.g. dyslexia, mathematics problems) testing

 - PTSD / complex developmental trauma

-I also offer psychological assessments for refugees hoping to obtain asylum.
+- I also offer pro bono psychological assessments for refugees and asylum seekers.